-28.1 There shall be five (5) Contract Instructor Teaching Awards distributed each year, preferably one (1) per faculty, each valued at one thousand five hundred dollars (\$1,500).
+- 28.1 There shall be five Contract Instructor Teaching Awards distributed each year, preferably one per faculty, each valued at \$1,500. - 28.2 The procedures to be used to arrive at the name of the recipient shall be as follows: - (a) The committee for determining the recipient shall consist of two (2) persons appointed by the Union and two (2) persons appointed by the Employer. - (b) The basis shall be outstanding performance by a Contract Instructor employee in

-- 28.2 The procedures to be used to arrive at the name of the recipient shall be as follows: - (a) The committee for determining the recipient shall consist of two (2) persons appointed by the Union and two (2) persons appointed by the Employer. - (b) The basis shall be outstanding performance by a Contract Instructor employee in meeting the responsibilities as defined in the Collective Agreement; and - (c) Candidates may be either nominated by a colleague or apply directly for the award and shall submit nominations to the Office of the Provost and Vice President (Academic) by November 20 each year.
+- meeting the responsibilities as defined in the Collective Agreement; and - (c) Candidates may be either nominated by a colleague or apply directly for the award and shall submit nominations to the Office of the Provost and Vice President (Academic) by November 20 each year.